jusahah/NollaversioBlogi/content/nodejs/js-math-inaccuracy.md

 >
 > If you think about this in terms of pixels, **0.99999 ^ 2 multiplied by 1000 pixels** still rounds to 1000 pixels.
 But **0.9 ^ 2 multiplied by 1000 pixels** is only 810 pixels.
 A huge difference.

+What happened is this: PaperJs internal scale value hit zero.
+This was extremely strange because I could always be certain that newScale was **not** zero.
+Thus I was explicitly setting object's scale to non-Zero value.

+But setting scaling-attribute did not reset actual matrix scale.

+Instead, somehow, setting that scaling-attribute directly caused underlying PaperJs matrix object to become instable, and slowly to drift away from the wanted value (newScale).

-The fix to avoid cumulating errors is to introduce auto-correction to the code and stop setting scale-value directly to paperJS object:
+The fix I used to avoid accumulating errors was to introduce **auto-correction** to the code.
+And stop setting scale-value directly to paperJS object:

 ```javascript